 Each type of alcohol barrel infuses distinct notes into the beans—whiskey delivers smoky tones, rum adds sweetness, and bourbon offers rich caramel hints.

-There are only a few companies on the market that sell barrel-aged coffee beans, such as the Morning Dram and Whiskey Morning Coffee.
+There are only a handful of companies that offer barrel-aged coffee beans, and some popular ones are Morning Dram, Cooper’s Cask, and Whiskey Morning.

 Fruit fermented coffee